 Handle: The handle of the Ripple is made of aluminum (the liner lock version).
 The handle has been rounded and the flipper helps define the choil.
 Additionally, there is accurate jimping on both the thumb ramp and handle.
 This provides plenty of friction and makes this a very easy knife to use for general tasks.

-Overall: All things considered, the CRKT does a great job with the Ripple.
+Verdict: All things considered, the CRKT does a great job with the Ripple.
 We would prefer if they re-worked the pocket clip so that it was ambidextrous, and a little less weird, but beyond that you get a lot of nice knife for the money.
-It definitely comes under the good unique pocket knives.

 6. Kershaw 1555G10 Cryo G10